Novuh-Kaen/Unoti/README.md

 # PC-Notification-Lib
-Simple PC Notification Library for Gorilla Tag.
+Simple PC Notification Library for Unity games.
-Basically [GTAG-NotificationLib](https://github.com/larsl2005/GTAG-NotificationLib) by Lars remade for PC

 # How to install:
 1. Download the mod file.